Skip to content Skip to left sidebar Skip to footer

 • The Data Processor is the person who processes data on behalf of the Data Controller.

-GDPR requires continued care by everyone within the Council, councillors and staff, in the sharing of information about individuals, whether as a hard copy or electronically.
+GDPR requires continued care by everyone within the Council in the sharing of information about individuals, whether as a hard copy or electronically.
 A breach of the regulations could result in the Council facing a fine from the Information Commissioner’s Office (ICO) for the breach itself and also to compensate the individual(s) who could be adversely affected.
 Therefore, the handling of information is seen as medium risk to the Council (both financially and reputational).
 Such risk can be minimised by undertaking an information audit, issuing privacy statements, maintaining privacy impact assessments (an audit of potential data protection risks with new projects), minimising who holds data protected information and the Council undertaking training in data protection awareness.

 1. Data Protection Principles